 - Creamy Horseradish Sauce is great for steak night!
 Featuring just a few simple ingredients like prepared horseradish and sour cream.

-- Basil Pesto Sauce is an easy, no-cook sauce that can be used to coat pasta or add flavor to your favorite proteins!
+- Creamy Pesto Sauce is an easy, no-cook sauce that can be used to coat pasta or add flavor to your favorite proteins!

 - Marinara Sauce is made easy with a quick simmer of canned tomatoes, onions, garlic, and more!